 Haley Darya Parsa works in a variety of mediums, engaging in painting, drawing, cyanotypes, textile, print, and sculpture.
 Parsa investigates the ways in which images, objects, and rituals embedded in personal histories can relate to a larger cultural context.
-Having grown up in Texas as Iranian-American, she places her family and heritage under a meditative lens, reflecting on ideas of distance, separation, memorialization, and connection.
-Her work moves between sentimental and critical, exploring how we read, identify, and value objects.
-She examines the power of things, ranging from everyday items to family heirlooms, and pieces together a love letter from what is both near and far.
-She pulls inspiration from Persian rugs in form, design, motifs, poetry, and in ritual–the repetition of hand-knotting and tradition of their everyday use–with each brush mark becoming a hand-stitched thread.
+Having grown up in Texas as Iranian-American, she places her family and heritage under an intimate meditative lens, reflecting on ideas of distance, separation, memorialization, and connection.

 Haley Darya Parsa (b.
 1996) received her BFA from the University of Texas at Austin before moving to New York, NY where she lives and works.